graboskyc/Pack59Den6/Pack59Den6/docs/index.md

 # Requirements
 This year we must complete **six** required Adventures and any **two** elective Adventures.

 Required Adventures are marked with <span class="material-symbols-outlined">verified</span> a below.

+Each Adventure below will have a Den Guide which is something I write to guide the Adventure together.
+You can see other similar ideas on the Scouting.org Adventure page for that Adventure.
+There may be other auxilary materials for each Adventure (videos, printable games, etc) that are also enumerated.

 ## Completed Adventures (in order)
 * **Week 1 Info** (09/05/24)